 Human beings and collective teams have their own speed of change, and if you push them to go faster, they might be able to travel a few kilometers and feel the soft breeze in their face, but sooner or later, the engine will burn and they will just have the option to walk.

-Don’t forget that human beings are not prepared for the exponential speed of change.
+Don’t forget that human beings are not prepared for the exponential speed of change and understanding the right techniques to balance learnings and change is crucial.

 Thanks for listening,